Robert Maxwell (golfer): 1902 Open Championship

 The 1902 Open Championship was held 4–5 June at Royal Liverpool Golf Club in Hoylake, England.
 Scottish professional Sandy Herd won the Championship, a stroke ahead of runners-up James Braid and Harry Vardon.
 Maxwell carded rounds of 79-77-79-74=309 and finished in fourth place, only two shots behind Herd.
 Maxwell was the only player in the tournament to score less than 80 in all four rounds.

 1903 Amateur Championship

 Maxwell won the 1903 Amateur Championship, held at Muirfield, by the score of 7 & 5 over Horace Hutchinson.
 Maxwell made it into the final by first defeating Herman de Zoete on the 19th hole in the semi-final.

 1909 Amateur Championship

 Muirfield was the host course once again for the Amateur Championship in 1909.
-Dressed in his normal brown tweeds and smoking his short, straight pipe—which he put into his pocket while still lit before hitting shots—Maxwell was in good form during the tournament and beat C. K. Hutchison 1 up in a closely contested match.
+Dressed in his normal brown tweeds and smoking his short, straight pipe—which he put into his pocket while still lit before hitting shots—Maxwell was in good form during the tournament and beat Cecil Hutchison 1 up in a closely contested match.